ibexa/documentation-developer/docs/pim/bestsellers.md

 ### `EcontentBestsellerIndexerPlugin`

-`Ibexa\Bundle\Commerce\Search\Service\EcontentBestsellerIndexerPlugin.php` adds an additional search index field with a sum of basket lines.
+`Ibexa\Bundle\Commerce\Search\Service\EcontentBestsellerIndexerPlugin.php` adds an additional search index field with a sum of cart lines.